slammayjammay/vats/README.md

   - `keyString`: (string) the string of character(s) entered.
   - `action`: (string) the resulting keybinding action fired.
   - `count`: (number) how many times the action should be performed.
-  - `charsRead`: (string) characters, if any, that were read by the keybinding.
+  - `readResults`: (object) any characters read by a "read" function, scoped by the key action.
+See the `register` keybinding example below.
   - `...rest`: (optional) any additional arguments provided.
   - TODO: `register`